 Columbia Heights lies to the north of Florida Avenue, which was once the boundary between the federal city and the suburbs, and sits between 16th Street and Georgia Avenue with Spring Road as the northern border.

+The neighborhood was one of several that were destroyed in the riots that swept across DC in 1968 following Martin Luther King Jr.'s assassination.
+Like most of those other communities, the area didn’t begin to come alive again until the late 1990s.
+In 1999, the Columbia Heights Metro station opened, but for several years after that, the area remained marked by vast empty lots.
 All that changed in the earlier part of this decade.
 Working with developers, the city government made a number of savvy decisions that led to the relatively rapid construction of a brand new neighborhood center.
 The massive undertaking resulted in several large residential buildings, a renovated Giant supermarket, the re-establishment of the historic Tivoli Theatre, a small mall called DC USA featuring the city’s only Target, and many other new retail spaces.
 What seemed to be an endless construction project finally finished last year with the creation of a plaza at 14th Street and Park Road, and an improved streetscape.

 Mixing, But Not Necessarily Interacting

 Wander up 14th Street, Columbia Heights’ main spine, and it’s obvious that the area’s residents come from a range of backgrounds.
 The community has long had a strong African American and Latino presence, and it clearly still does.
-It’s also been something of a hipster haven since before all of the construction began, and those folks—mostly renters living north and east of 14th Street—continue to be a growing segment of the population.
+It’s also been something of a hipster haven since before all of the construction began, and those folks -- mostly renters living north and east of 14th Street -- continue to be a growing segment of the population.

 The (relatively) new plaza at 14th Street and Park Road

+What’s changed, though, is the growing presence of young professionals who’ve been lured by Columbia Heights’ many amenities and increased housing options.
+Stand outside the Metro around 6pm on a weekday and the new inhabitants, returning from work, just swarm out of the escalators.
 At this point, that mixture of residents is one of the most diverse anywhere in the city, but the different groups are not necessarily hanging out with one another.
 “I’m not sure there’s much interaction,” admitted Andrew Wiseman, who maintains the blog New Columbia Heights.
 “People just happen to be in the same place at the same time.”